 SMUD’s TOD 5-8 P.M. rate is the standard rate for home customers with a home solar system with a battery who were approved after December 31, 2017.
-And while home solar battery system customers cannot opt out of it, the good news is, SCE’s TOD 5-8 P.M. rate is around 4% lower than the Fixed Rate most SMUD non-solar customers are usually on.
+And while home solar battery system customers cannot opt out of it, the good news is, SMUD’s TOD 5-8 P.M. rate is around 4% lower than the Fixed Rate most SMUD non-solar customers are usually on.

 What Is Brightbox Smart TOU Allocation?

 With a home solar system with a battery, such as Brightbox, your battery will perform Smart TOU Allocation during peak hours in the summer to use your stored energy instead of consuming electricity from the grid, which could help you increase your year-round solar savings.

 Why Doesn’t Brightbox Perform Battery Smart TOU Allocation All Year?

 Brightbox only performs Smart TOU Allocation during peak hours (5:00 p.m. to 8:00 p.m.) in the summer (June 1 to September 30) to give you the most significant energy savings possible while balancing your battery’s degradation.

 Similar to devices like your phone, cordless vacuum, or smart wireless speaker, the more you use your home battery unit, the greater wear and tear it will experience, and the faster it will degrade.